aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 ### 5. Import Sample Data and Configure the MoMA Database

-1. Connect to the `moma` database using you preferred PostgreSQL tool.
+1. Connect to the `moma` database using your preferred PostgreSQL tool.
 You may need to enable `Public access` for the RDS instance temporarily depending on how you connect to the database.

 2. Create the two MoMA collection tables into the `moma` database.